Near the top end Adeline recalls ……

 His second wife was Matilda Potter Sudbury, living in Anchor Row with her unmarried mother Hannah and uncle Alfred, lace manufacturer — both children of stockingweaver William and Sarah (nee Thompson).

-They had one little daughter, Annie Maria.
+Miss-counting, Adeline states that “they had one little daughter, Annie Maria.”

 In fact five children followed Solomon’s second marriage …Hannah Maria who died on April 21st 1875 in her fifteenth year; Henry who died in June 1863, aged five months; Frank who died on March 1st 1883, aged 18; Matilda who died on August 28th 1880, aged 12; Harry who died in infancy, on November 23rd 1870.